cornelia-c-poncos/metadefender-core-client-csharp/README.md

 ## Example usages

-Open the Command Prompt and change the directory where the binary is.
+Open the Command Prompt and change the directory where the binary is (there is a pre-built exe in the build directory).
 After that the following commands should work:
 * "MetadefenderCoreClient.exe" -h http://localhost:8008/ -u admin -p admin -a info
 * "MetadefenderCoreClient.exe" -h http://localhost:8008/ -u admin -p admin -a scan -f fileToScan.ext
 * "MetadefenderCoreClient.exe" -h http://localhost:8008/ -u admin -p admin -a scan_sync -f fileToScan.ext